HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 Before running the configuration, the configuration logic will check if:

 - The JCR Text Search configuration
-- The surpression of automated default search collection creation
+- The suppression of automated default search collection creation

 are enabled.
 This could be a sign of Remote Search being already configured.